 Teaching across the curriculum and our focus on pastoral care supports pupil well-being and we continue to strive to ensure all pupils have a positive and fulfilling experience here.
 We also have a robust approach to behaviour management and a zero tolerance of bullying.
 We understand that children may find difficulty with the development of their social skills at times and we work hard to support this through peer support and through our PSHCE work.
+We also have two Family Support Officers, two Learning in small groups.
+Extra support outside of core lessons, in the form of intervention sessions, is allocated according to a pupil's current attainment, communication and interaction,

-We also have two Family Support Officers, two Learning Mentors and a dedicated Nurture TA who can support pupils who are struggling with their emotions, social skills, self-esteem and bereavement on a 1:1 or group basis.
+Mentors and a dedicated Nurture TA who can support pupils who are struggling with their emotions, social skills, self-esteem and bereavement on a 1:1 or group basis.
 This includes both planned interventions and reactive opportunities, as needed.